 This homemade ranch dressing is a rich and creamy blend of mayonnaise, sour cream, buttermilk and plenty of herbs and seasonings.
 This dressing is SO much better than the store bought kind and also happens to be super easy to make.

 In my opinion, when it comes to salad dressing, homemade is the way to go.
-Whether it’s Italian dressing, balsamic vinaigrette or ranch, the fresh versions have way more flavor.
+Whether it’s Greek salad dressing, Asian salad dressing, Italian dressing, balsamic vinaigrette or ranch, the fresh versions have way more flavor.

 One of my daughters is obsessed with restaurant style ranch dressing, so I decided it was time to try making it myself.
 This homemade ranch dressing is full of zesty flavor, and comes together in just minutes.

-The ingredients for this salad dressing start with a base of mayonnaise, sour cream and buttermilk.
+The ingredients for this ranch dressing recipe start with a base of mayonnaise, sour cream and buttermilk.
 The creamy base is flavored with a variety of ingredients including garlic, vinegar, mustard, Worcestershire sauce and plenty of fresh and dried herbs.

 - For the best results, I recommend using full fat mayonnaise and sour cream.
-The light versions just aren’t quite as creamy.
+The light versions just aren’t quite as creamy so they don’t work as an exact substitute.

 - If you don’t have fresh herbs on hand, you can use dried herbs, although I really prefer the flavor of the fresh herbs.
 Use 1/3 of the amount of dried herbs, as dried herbs are more potent.